-While the program covers accommodations, most meals during in-person sessions, local transportation for most in-person locations, and more, the program does not cover airfare or airport transportation for the in-person sessions.
+While the program covers accommodations, most meals during intensive sessions, local transportation for most intensive locations, and more, the program does not cover airfare or airport transportation for the in-person sessions.
 To make your life a bit easier for program travel, please read the following recommendations carefully and then start your own research for flights and transportation options.

 The Only Travel Recommendation: Stick with One Airline

 You are traveling nine times over the course of two calendar years, and some of the destinations will be very far away from your home base.
 Sabrina Chong, your program director, strongly urges you to stick with one airline for the duration of the program for the following reasons:

 - You accrue more miles towards elite status.
 If you always book the cheapest flights without regard to the airline, you lose the opportunity to accrue miles that might get you elite status for the airline.
 If you stick with one airline (or airline alliance) and reach elite status, that often means free checked luggage, priority check-in and boarding, and the possibility of upgrades.
 All of these perks make your voyage so much more pleasant and are worth the extra cost of NOT selecting the cheapest flights.